bbauska/W3Cx-5of5/README.md

 <p>That&apos;s with a small red squared player that follow the mouse.</p>

-We had an animation loop that 60 times/second cleared the canvas, draws the player (the red square), moved the player, following the mouse, and then asked for a new frame of animation.
+<p>We had an animation loop that 60 times/second cleared the canvas, draws
+the player (the red square), moved the player, following the mouse, and then asked for a new frame of animation.</p>

-This is how it works.
+<p>This is how it works.</p>

-For drawing the player we called "drawFilledRectangle()" passing, as a parameter, a player object with just properties in it.
+<p>For drawing the player we called "drawFilledRectangle()" passing, as a
+parameter, a player object with just properties in it.</p>

-For drawing the player, we call "drawFilledRectangle()" with the player as parameter, and we use the x and y and color and width and height properties of the player's object.
+<p>For drawing the player, we call "drawFilledRectangle()" with the player
+as parameter, and we use the x and y and color and width and height properties of the player's object.</p>

-The same for moving the player with the mouse: we&apos;ve got a method that will use "player.x" and "player.y" giving to them the position of the mouse.
+<p>The same for moving the player with the mouse: we&apos;ve got a method that
+will use "player.x" and "player.y" giving to them the position of the mouse.</p>

-We can go further in object-oriented programming by moving these functions inside the object, here, as methods.
+<p>We can go further in object-oriented programming by moving these
+functions inside the object, here, as methods.</p>

-Of course, we&apos;ll have to do some small modifications because "player.x" and "player.y", will become the properties of the object itself.
+<p>Of course, we&apos;ll have to do some small modifications because "player.x"
+and "player.y", will become the properties of the object itself.</p>

-Let&apos;s have a look at the modified version.
-So here we&apos;ve got the "move" function that will take the "x" and the "y" position of the mouse, and we just set them to the "this.x" and "this.y" properties of the object.
+<p>Let&apos;s have a look at the modified version.
+So here we&apos;ve got the
+"move" function that will take the "x" and the "y" position of the mouse, and we just set them to the "this.x" and "this.y" properties of the object.</p>

-Let&apos;s look at how we call this move method from the animation loop: just "player.move(mousePos.x, mousePos.y)".
+<p>Let&apos;s look at how we call this move method from the animation loop:
+just "player.move(mousePos.x, mousePos.y)".</p>

-The same for drawing the player: we copy and paste the content of the previous "drawFilledRectangle()" method except, that when we add to access x, y, color, width and height properties, we use "this.x", "this.y", etc.
+<p>The same for drawing the player: we copy and paste the content of the
+previous "drawFilledRectangle()" method except, that when we add to access x, y, color, width and height properties, we use "this.x", "this.y", etc.</p>

-And we also pass the context that is the object used for drawing in the canvas as a parameter.
+<p>And we also pass the context that is the object used for drawing in the
+canvas as a parameter.</p>

-Like this, we can use the object in another project and don&apos;t rely on a global variable&#133;like we did before in the previous example, the context was a global variable, here.
+<p>Like this, we can use the object in another project and don&apos;t rely on a
+global variable&#133;like we did before in the previous example, the context was a global variable, here.</p>

-By passing it as a parameter, if the global variable has a different name, we just have to pass it as a parameter.
+<p>By passing it as a parameter, if the global variable has a different
+name, we just have to pass it as a parameter.</p>

-Look at the code of this "draw()" method: "player.draw()" context.
+<p>Look at the code of this "draw()" method: "player.draw()" context.</p>

-Like this we&apos;ve got a more compact object that contains its characteristics and the methods that correspond to its behaviors to what it can do and, of course, the methods will modify the properties for changing the position of the object on the screen.
+<p>Like this we&apos;ve got a more compact object that contains its
+characteristics and the methods that correspond to its behaviors to what it can do and, of course, the methods will modify the properties for changing the position of the object on the screen.</p>

 <!-- end transcript 4.2.6 -->